grimdoomer/TonyHawksProStrcpy/Playstation 2/README.md

 **Other Region** = Save game exploit for other regions

 ## Network Exploit
-The network exploit has been tested using PCSX2 for the host console and a phat Playstation 2 console as the client.
+Pre-compiled patch files/game saves can be found in the Releases section.
+The network exploit has been tested using PCSX2 for the host and a phat Playstation 2 console as the client.
 Running the host setup from a real PS2 console has not been tested but should work.
-Pre-compiled patch files can be found in the Releases section.

 To prep the PCSX2 host:
 1. Extract the Tony Hawk's Pro Skater 4 ISO to a folder on your computer.